When it comes to starting a planner brand, you may find yourself in a place where you have to make some big decisions.

 The purpose of this guide is to act as an outline for the steps you'll need to take to get your business running successfully!

-Let's take a look at the search trends for planner over the last year:
+Let's take a look at the search trends for planning services over the last year:

 When deciding whether or not to start a planner business, it's important to first decide what type of business model you want (brick and mortar, eCommerce, or both)!

 If you do plan to open a physical store, it's important that you find a spot in a high-traffic area.
 This is a great way to gain exposure for your business and also get new customers.